 Can I Go to Jail for Not Paying a Payday Loan?

 Thankfully, you cannot go to jail solely for not paying back a payday loan.
 In fact, it is illegal for payday lenders to threaten you with jail time if you cannot pay back your loan.
 According to the Fair Debt Collection Practices Act, also known as the FDCPA, payday lenders are restricted from threatening borrowers with certain criminal charges, including jail time.
-Legally, failing to pay back a payday loan is not a criminal offense.
+Legally, failing to pay back a loan is not a criminal offense.

 What Should I Do if a Payday Lender Sues Me?

 In most circumstances, debt collectors, not payday lenders, are the ones who sue borrowers who don’t pay back their payday loans.
 Regardless, if you receive a court summons from a debt collection agency or payday lender, you should take it very seriously.
-If you find yourself with a court summons regarding an unpaid payday loan, make sure you read it over completely.
-Ensure all the information given on the court summons is correct.
-Some information you may find on an unpaid payday loan court summons are:

-- How much money is owed.
+• How much money is owed?

-- How much money the borrower has paid.
+• How much money the borrower has paid.

-- The date the borrower made their last payment (if they made any).
+• The date the borrower made their last payment (if they made any).

-- The location and date the borrower is summoned to appear in court
+• The location and date the borrower is summoned to appear in court

 If you see anything amiss on the court summons, you may want to get in touch with a law firm and request assistance.
 A lawyer will be able to provide legal advice and help you navigate the court process.